codefresh-io/docs.codefresh.io/_docs/kb/articles/gather-metrics-and-build-logs.md

 ---
-title: "How To: Gather Codefresh Related Metrics and Build Logs"
+title: "How To: Gather Codefresh-related metrics and build logs"
 description:
 group: kb
 sub-group: articles